-Conversational AI is a type of artificial intelligence that enables consumers to interact with computer applications the way they would with other humans.
+Conversational AI is a type of artificial intelligence that enables computers to understand, process and generate human language.

 Conversational AI has primarily taken the form of advanced chatbots, or AI chatbots.
 In distinction to conventional chatbots, which are predicated on simple software programmed for limited capabilities, AI chatbots combine different forms of AI for more advanced capabilities.
 The technologies used in AI chatbots can also be used to enhance conventional voice assistants and virtual agents.
 The technologies behind conversational AI are nascent, yet rapidly improving and expanding.

-A conversational AI chatbot can answer frequently asked questions, troubleshoot issues and even make small talk -- contrary to the more limited capabilities that exist when a person converses with a conventional chatbot.
-Additionally, while a static chatbot is typically featured on a company website and limited to textual interactions, conversational AI interactions are meant to be accessed and conducted via various mediums, including audio, video and text.
+A conversational AI chatbot can answer frequently asked questions, troubleshoot issues and even make small talk -- contrary to the more limited capabilities that exist when a person converses with a static chatbot with narrow functionality.
+A static chatbot is typically featured on a company website and limited to textual interactions.
+In contrast, conversational AI interactions are meant to be accessed and conducted via various mediums, including audio, video and text.

-Conversational AI typically entails a combination of natural language processing (NLP) and machine learning (ML) processes with conventional, static forms of interactive technology, such as chatbots.
+Conversational AI works by combining natural language processing (NLP) and machine learning (ML) processes with conventional, static forms of interactive technology, such as chatbots.
 This combination is used to respond to users through interactions that mimic those with typical human agents.
-Static chatbots are rules-based and only provide a set of predefined answers to the user.
-A conversational AI model, on the other hand, uses NLP to analyze and interpret human speech for meaning and ML to learn new information for future interactions.
+Static chatbots are rules-based and their conversation flows are based on sets of predefined answers meant to guide users through specific information.
+A conversational AI model, on the other hand, uses NLP to analyze and interpret the user's human speech for meaning and ML to learn new information for future interactions.

 NLP processes large amounts of unstructured human language data and creates a structured data format, through computational linguistics and ML, so machines can understand the information to make decisions and produce responses.
 An ML algorithm must fully grasp a sentence and the function of each word in it.
 Methods like part-of-speech tagging are used to ensure the input text is understood and processed correctly.

-- NLU is what enables a machine or application to understand the language data in terms of context, intent, syntax and semantics, and ultimately determine the intended meaning.
+- NLU is what enables a machine or application to process the language data in terms of context, intent, syntax and semantics, and ultimately determine the user's intended meaning.

 - NLG is the process by which the machine generates text in human-readable languages, also called natural languages, based on all the input it was given.
-The goal is to explain the structured data for humans to understand.
+The goal of an NLG system is to explain the AI's structured data for humans to understand.

 Real-world benefits and challenges of conversational AI

-Conversational AI is expanding and offering benefits to many industries, including but not limited to the following:
+Conversational AI is expanding and offering benefits to many industries, including the following:

 - Healthcare.
 Conversational AI can help patients describe their conditions online through a series of questions meant to circumvent wait times.

 - Retail.
-When traditional customer service representatives aren't available, AI-powered chatbots are able to meet customers' demands on a 24/7 basis, even during holidays.
-Historically, call centers and in-person visits were the only way to conduct customer interactions.
+When customer service representatives aren't available, AI-powered chatbots are able to meet customers' demands on a 24/7 basis, even during holidays.
+Historically, call centers and in-person visits were the only way to interact with customers.
 Now, customer support is no longer limited to office hours, because AI chatbots are available through various mediums and channels, including email and websites.

 - Banking.
-Bank personnel can alleviate the pressure put on them by having AI chatbots handle complex requests in a manner that conventional chatbots would struggle with.
+Bank personnel can have AI chatbots handle complex requests in a manner that conventional chatbots would struggle with.
 When dealing with customers' finances, it's especially important to eliminate common human errors and deliver precise and accurate responses or solutions to address their concerns.

 - IoT.
 Common household devices, such as Amazon Echo and Apple's Siri, have conversational AI capabilities.
 Conversational AI agents can even be interacted with through smart home devices.

 - Human resources.
-Conversational AI can automate the time-consuming process of sifting through candidate credentials manually.
-As is the case in banking, conversational AI alleviates much of the burden human workers face.
+Conversational AI can automate the time-consuming HR process of sifting through candidate credentials manually during recruitment for a job.